 Iceland is a perfect destination for a fly-drive holiday even in the middle of winter.
-Despite its chilly moniker Iceland isn’t as freezing as you might expect, thanks to the warm Gulf stream from the Atlantic.
+Despite its chilly moniker Iceland isn’t as freezing as you might expect, thanks to the effects of the warm Gulf Stream from the Atlantic.
 We weren’t blessed with the greatest of weather on our visit, although it was largely dry, it was quite cloudy a lot of the time.
 But the winter landscapes were still absolutely beautiful.
-After flying into Keflavik, near Reykjavik, we drove a great big ‘smile’ along the rounded southern coastline from the west of Iceland to the east, stopping at several locations along the way.
+After flying into Keflavik, near Reykjavik, we drove a great big ‘smile’ along the rounded southern coastline from the west of Iceland to the east, stopping and staying at several locations along the way.
 Here’s our week-long winter Iceland itinerary:

 Gorgeous Gullfoss is a two tier waterfall that plunges dramatically into a gorge.

 We spent the night at Hveragerdi, which is located just off Iceland’s ring road, Route 1, perfect for getting on the road the following morning.
 Because the area is so geothermically active, it’s known as a centre for horticulture and has a number of greenhouses heated by hot springs.
 In fact, many of the buildings in the area are heated using the hot water.
 And our hotel just happened to have a very nice hot spring bathing pool.

 Travelling along the south coast there are plenty of places to stop off, including the impressive waterfalls of Seljalandsfoss and Skogafoss.

 On arriving at Kirkjubaejarklaustur it was possible to do some walking in the area.
 There’s a pretty church and we could walk to see the ‘bear rock’.

 Day 3 Kirkjubaejarklaustur – Skaftafell

 Stopping for a brief glimpse of the delightful turf-roofed chirch at Nupsstadur…